-Massachusetts General Hospital Cancer Center
+Daniel A. Haber, MD, PhDDirectorMassachusetts General Hospital Cancer Center

 Kurt J. Isselbacher Professor of OncologyHarvard Medical School

 We have also collaborated with the bioengineering team led by Dr. Mehmet Toner, the molecular biology group of Dr. Shyamala Maheswaran, and the Massachusetts General Hospital Cancer Center clinical disease centers to develop, characterize and apply a microﬂuidic device capable of isolating rare circulating tumor cells (CTCs) in the blood of patients with cancer.
 This new technology offers the promise of 1) noninvasive monitoring of cancers during their treatment for the emergence of drug resistance; 2) early detection of invasive cancers; and ultimately 3) understanding and preventing blood-borne spread of cancer.

 Daniel A. Haber, MD, PhDPrincipal Investigator

-* co-directed with Shyamala Maheswaran, PhD
+* co-directed with Shyamala Maheswaran, PhD** Graduate students

 Our laboratory is interested in the genetics of human cancer.
-Current projects include the use of a microﬂuidic device to capture circulating tumor cells (CTCs) and its application in molecular-directed therapy and in the study of human cancer metastasis.
+Current projects include the use of a microﬂuidic device to capture circulating tumor cells (CTCs) and its application in early detection of invasive cancer, molecular-directed therapy, and in the study of human cancer metastasis.

 Circulating Tumor Cells and Molecular Genetics Underlying Targeted Cancer Therapeutics